 In Waldorf, what you are building up in the Kindergarten is that treasure trove of oral tradition.
 Then in first grade, it is typically NOT going through the whole alphabet in order, it is “seeing” the letter arise (certain consonants and certain letter combinations that usually travel together) from a picture, just how man probably invented writing (and then reading) in the beginning.
 It is going over the vowels, those “heart sounds” and what feelings these arise for us within our language.
 It is faster than one thinks, and children who can read LOVE to make the letter pictures just like those who are not reading yet.
 The children are writing simple sentences to more complex summaries by the end of the first year.
 And the oral traditions carry throughout the Waldorf Grades – there are songs and poems to memorize and recite, drama, lines and lines (sometimes up to 400 or more lines of poetry a year!), there are riddles and tongue twisters and such in opening school.
 The oral tradition of speech is very important, then the writing down, then the reading.
 Reading for each grade may often include the subject that was the focus of the previous grade, and more importantly, respects the child’s maturity and soul development and holistic development.

-If you need to understand how reading and writing and language arts develops within the Waldorf Curriculum: http://theparentingpassageway.com/2010/03/10/history-and-literature-waldorf-homeschooling-grades-one-through-twelve/
+If you need to understand how reading and writing and language arts develops within the Waldorf Curriculum: https://theparentingpassageway.com/2010/03/10/history-and-literature-waldorf-homeschooling-grades-one-through-twelve/

-If you would like to see recommended reading for first grade, please see here: http://theparentingpassageway.com/2009/04/10/more-great-read-alouds-for-waldorf-first-grade/ and here: http://theparentingpassageway.com/2008/11/11/great-read-alouds-for-waldorf-at-home-first-grade/
+If you would like to see recommended reading for first grade, please see here: https://theparentingpassageway.com/2009/04/10/more-great-read-alouds-for-waldorf-first-grade/ and here: https://theparentingpassageway.com/2008/11/11/great-read-alouds-for-waldorf-at-home-first-grade/

 Many blessings!
 Be confident in what you do!